 In urban areas, indoor microenvironments were also the main contributors of the total PM2.5 exposure amounts (84% [SD 50%] in winter and 77% [SD 43%] in summer), but the values were somewhat lower than those in rural areas (see Table S7).
 Due to clean energy use, the exposure amount in urban kitchens was less than in rural kitchens, with 182μg∙h/m3 (SD 145) versus 379μg∙h/m3 (SD 354) (p=0.039) in winter and 325μg∙h/m3 (SD 297) versus 422μg∙h/m3 (SD 338) (p=0.250) in summer.

-The results of personal PM2.5 exposure in rural areas of the Yangtze River Delta in the present study underscore the importance of paying attention to the health impact of diverse indoor activities.
+The results of personal PM2.5 exposure in Quzhou in the Yangtze River Delta in the present study underscore the importance of paying attention to the health impact of diverse indoor activities.
 It is also evident from other studies that serious PM2.5 exposure can be attributed to the long periods of time spent in residential and office microenvironments and their higher indoor PM2.5 concentrations , which were more highly correlated with personal exposure than outdoor concentrations (42, 50, 60).
 However, there is some research of urban areas that suggests that outdoor PM2.5 levels rather than indoor levels should be used as the measure for personal exposure to PM2.5 (35).
 It must be considered that, in the case where there are few or no sources of indoor air pollution (whether from cooking, heating, or smoking), the average exposure may be represented by the outdoor concentration if the penetration ratio is high (close to one).
 If, however, there are major indoor sources of air pollution, these may add substantially to the total exposure level (61).

 Apparently, the use of portable PM2.5 sampling instruments and time-activity pattern records provided substantial details about the sources of PM2.5 exposure among rural and urban populations for this article.
 However, there are some major limitations in our study.
 The sample size of individual groups was relatively small, and episodic events possibly influenced the results.
 Thus, the sample sizes need to be increased to gain greater statistical accuracy.
 Additionally, the recording resolution of the time-activity pattern was set “per hour,” which might have resulted in short-term exposure peaks being lost.
 We did not carry out a calibration of the PATS+ monitors in indoor environments (where the peak particle concentrations up to thousands of μg/m3 were observed in some traditional kitchens).
 High PM2.5 concentrations can lead to particle deposition, clogging the inner air channel of the sensor, which could result in inaccuracies in the data.
 Despite this, we expect errors were minimal in our case, as the concentrations were mostly modest during monitoring and the devices were cleaned appropriately according to the protocol after each sampling.
 In order to identify the main determinants of individual PM2.5 exposure among the rural population, more detailed records about individual time-activity patterns and other relevant data (e.g., cooking styles and house ventilation) for the rural population those were not accounted in this article would, however, improve the knowledge regarding PM2.5 exposure levels and should be factored into future research.